gutenbergtools/gutenbergsite/site/help/new_website.md

 ### Content issues
 1. Need to create a new version of the mention of https://www.gutenberg.org/wiki/Gutenberg:Help_on_Bibliographic_Record_Page from bibrec (help text, appears 4x on each bibrec page linked with the question mark from the dropbox, gdrive and onedrive icons).
 Also a description of epub, mobi, and other formats.
 Status: Under development.
-2. Bookshelves: One is missing, Emmy's Picks (archival copy: https://web.archive.org/web/20200229062652/http://www.gutenberg.org/wiki/Category:Emmy's_Picks).
-Status: Recreation depends on the bookshelf editing tool, mentioned under Feature Requests below.
-3. PDF blank or broken pages.
+2. PDF blank or broken pages.
 Automated PDF is a new feature that is not fully functional yet.
 If you find a broken PDF, it should be fixed during upcoming weeks.
 Meanwhile, use the HTML or other formats - this is the same content as will eventually be in PDF.
 Status: Fixes ongoing.

 ### User interface and user experience issues
 1. OPDS results have a heading, "All Books (sorted by popularity)" regardless of what it is showing.
 Instead this should be something more generic, like, "<title>Project Gutenberg</title>."
 Status: Working on it.